Snickerdoodle Banana Baked Donuts

-Moist, fluffy, and cakey – this recipe for Cinnamon Sugar Banana Baked Donuts is one you can easily make on a weekend morning.
-It uses ripe bananas for a sweet banana cake donut that is coated in cinnamon and sugar!
+Moist, fluffy, and cakey – this recipe for Snickerdoodle Banana Baked Donuts uses up overly ripe bananas and snickerdoodles into a baked donut recipe you can easily make on a weekend morning in under an hour!

 Why You'll Love This Recipe

-Healthier Donuts: Baked instead of fried, these baked donuts are a healthier option that are free of seed oils while still offering a soft and moist texture, making them a guilt-free indulgence.
+- Healthier Donuts: Baked instead of fried, these baked donuts are a healthier option that are free of seed oils while still offering a soft and moist texture, making them a guilt-free indulgence.
+Just like Maple Pumpkin Spice Baked Donuts or Carrot Cake Donuts with Apple Cider Glaze.

 Ingredients